example42/puppet-architectures/README.md

-## Issues
+## Possible issues

-If you have problems with shared folders be sure to have on the used Vagrant boxes a version of VirtualBox additions compatible with the one of your Host.
+- If you have problems with shared folders be sure to have on the used Vagrant boxes a version of VirtualBox additions compatible with the one of your Host.
 Install the vagrant vbguest plugin to automatically update the VBox additions when starting a box.
+- Problems during Puppet provisioning are expected.
+They might be due to:
+  - The installed Puppet version might not be compatible with the used modules
+  - The specific combination of architectures, VM type and used OS may not work out of the box
+  - Many more or less arcane or untested conditions

+Please open bug reports on [GitHub](https://github.com/example42/puppet-architectures/issues)